 With all literature searching but particularly with searching for literature for inclusion in systematic reviews it is essential that you have a focused and specific research question before you start.
 If your search question is too broad you will be overwhelmed with results and never be able to sift through all of them.
 If you haven't identified other ways that authors may have referred to the concepts in your search question then you may miss relevant papers.
 If you haven't broken your search question down into separate concepts you will find it more difficult to search the databases effectively and to appropriately combine your search terms.

-Use a template such as the PICO template (particularly useful for reviews looking at interventions) or the Literature Searching Planning template to break your search question down into concepts and then brainstorm for synonyms, abbreviations etc. PICO encourages you to identify the population, intervention, comparison and outcomes which should be present in relevant articles that you wish to retrieve.
-The Literature Searching Planning template also offers a helpful reminder on how search terms should be combined in the databases using OR and AND.
-More information on these templates are available on this page.
+Use a literature searching planning template to break your search question down into concepts or facets and then brainstorm for synonyms, abbreviations etc. Using a framework can also help with this process.
+The PICO framework encourages you to identify the population, intervention, comparison and outcomes which should be present in relevant articles that you wish to retrieve.
+Alternatively, PEO asks who the population is, what the exposure is and what are the outcomes?
+The literature searching planning template also offers a helpful reminder on how search terms should be combined in the databases using OR and AND.
+The template is available to download on this page.

-Other frameworks are also available to assist in defining your search question if PICO does not seem appropriate (see the box on this page).
+Other frameworks are also available to assist in defining your search question if PICO or PEO does not seem appropriate (see the box on this page).
 Remember these are frameworks only; you don't have to use them or fill in something for all of the areas.
+Sometimes your actual search on a database will only be for some of the concepts identified with the others used to inform inclusion and exclusion criteria.
 Using PICO for example you may only wish to search for a specific patient group and intervention and not specify a comparison or specific outcomes.
 If you retrieve too much literature to cope with initially then you could add these extra concepts in to focus your question further.
 Even where you do not use these concepts within your search strategy they will form part of the reasoning for which studies you include or exclude from your systematic review.

 From an unfocused question: What is the best treatment for ADHD?